Colorado Court Records

 Can you Get a Speeding Ticket Dismissed in Colorado?

-In Colorado, tickets can be dismissed if the alleged offender can prove beyond reasonable doubt that the ticket was unmerited.
+In Colorado, tickets can be dismissed if the alleged offender proves beyond reasonable doubt that the ticket was unmerited.
 Significant irregularities on the ticket, such as identity or location errors, can strengthen the argument of the defendant.
 Additionally, if the prosecutor is absent at the hearing or drops the case, the court may dismiss the case.

 What Happens if You Plead Guilty to a Traffic Ticket in Colorado

-When an offender pleads guilty to a traffic ticket in Colorado they inadvertently admit wrongdoing.
+When an offender pleads guilty to a traffic ticket in Colorado, they inadvertently admit wrongdoing.
 After the plea, the court records a judgment for the guilty and sends the citation to the Division of Motor Vehicles.
 The agency records points on the driving record.
 When the car insurance agency sees the points assessed in the records, they raise their premium payment rates for the bearer of the ticket.
 Also, when assessed points accumulate, stiffer penalties get allocated to the individual.
-Ultimately, the driver may lose all driving privileges in the state.
+Ultimately, the driver may lose their driving privileges in the state.
 Losing this privilege can impede getting a license to drive in other states.

 How to Find a Traffic Ticket Attorney in Colorado